Dave Bolland: Chicago Blackhawks (2006–2013)

 Bolland attending the Blackhawks 2013 Stanley Cup parade.

 Bolland recorded 19 goals and 18 assists for 37 points in 76 contests for the Blackhawks in 2011–12 as the Blackhawks finished sixth in the West and would follow up by being goalless with three assists for three points in all six games in the Blackhawks' first round exit in the 2012 playoffs by the third-seeded Phoenix Coyotes.

 Bolland would record seven goals and assists for 14 points in 35 games in the lockout-shortened 2012–13 season as the Blackhawks won the Presidents' Trophy.
 On April 1, 2013, Bolland suffered a foot injury in a 3–2 SO win over the Nashville Predators as a result from blocking a shot from Predators’ defenseman captain Shea Weber.
 He played one more game before missing the next four games.
 On April 22, Bolland suffered a groin injury in a 3–1 loss to the Vancouver Canucks, causing him to miss the last three games of the season and the entire first round series of the 2013 playoffs against the Minnesota Wild, which saw the Blackhawks defeat the Wild in five games.
 After missing all five games in the opening round against the eighth-seeded Wild, he returned to the Blackhawks line-up for the first game in the second round against the Detroit Red Wings.
 After initially trailing 3–1 in the series, the Blackhawks would recover by winning the next three games to defeat the seventh-seeded Red Wings in seven games with Game seven being a 2–1 victory in overtime with Bolland recording an assist on the game and the series-winning goal by Brent Seabrook.
-The Blackhawks would go on to defeat the defending Stanley Cup champion and fifth-seeded Los Angeles Kings in five games in the third round to clinch a spot in the 2013 Stanley Cup Finals.
-On June 24, Bolland scored the game-winning goal in the final minute of Game six of the 2013 Stanley Cup Finals over the Boston Bruins, leading the Blackhawks to their second Stanley Cup title in four years.
+The Blackhawks would go on to defeat the defending Stanley Cup champion and fifth-seeded Los Angeles Kings in five games in the third round to clinch a spot in the 2013 Stanley Cup Final.
+On June 24, Bolland scored the game-winning goal in the final minute of Game six of the 2013 Stanley Cup Final over the Boston Bruins, leading the Blackhawks to their second Stanley Cup title in four years.
 Bolland finished the playoffs with three goals and assists for six points in 18 games.

 Toronto Maple Leafs (2013–2014)

-On June 30, 2013, during the 2013 NHL Entry Draft, the Blackhawks traded Bolland to the Toronto Maple Leafs in exchange for a second-round and fourth-round pick in 2013 and a fourth in 2014.
+On June 30, 2013, during the 2013 NHL entry draft, the Blackhawks traded Bolland to the Toronto Maple Leafs in exchange for a second-round and fourth-round pick in 2013 and a fourth in 2014.
 On November 2, Bolland suffered a severed achillies tendon in a 4–0 loss to the Vancouver Canucks after being on the receiving end of a check by Canucks forward Zack Kassian, causing him to miss the next 56 games.
 He would finish the 2013–14 season with eight goals and four assists for 12 points in only 23 contests played.